hpplinux/glance-doc/cn/glanceapi.rst

   The {memberId} is the tenant ID of the image member.

-API Message Localization
+API消息的本地化 Message Localization
 ---------------------------------------
 Glance supports HTTP message localization.
 For example, an HTTP client can receive API messages in Chinese even if the locale language of the server is English.

-How to use it
+如何使用它How to use it
 *************
 To receive localized API messages, the HTTP client needs to specify the **Accept-Language** header to indicate the language to use to translate the